react-epfl/padoc-lib/README.md

 ```
 The *isDiscovered* callback is called whenever a new peer enters the network.
 It is basically a notification mechanism providing to a node the totality of
-the network nodes.
+the network peers.
 On the other hand, the *hasDisconnected* callback is only called when neighbour
 peers disconnect.
-Indeed, there is no need to know if a particular peer in the
-network has disconnected, if it is not directly linked to the local node.

 ### Multicast specifications

 The multicast socket does not address destinations as peer id, but rather as
 *multicast groups*.
-This means that if a node entered a particular group, it will
+This means that if a node joined a particular group, it will
 receive every message from any node addressed to that group.
 Therefore, two commands
 for joining and leaving a group are specific to the multicast socket:
 ```Objective-C